cpt-waffle/lhl-lectures/w05d02-Database-Design/notes.md

 -  BREAKOUT EXCERCISE - ERD

--- ERD
+------------- ERD --------------

-What is it?
+What is ERD ?

-Entity Relationship Digram
+Entity Relationship Diagram

-plan out your data, its relations and how it maps between itself

-Enity (user, car, school, student)

-Relationship

-Question for all

-SERIAL <-----
-not int
+ - establish connection between tables ( relationships )
+ - plans out your data splitting

-Naming Conventions
+---------- Naming Conventions -------

-- we are going to name our tables and fields with `snake_case`
-- name our tables in a pluralized form

-Data Types

-all attributes all must have a data type!

-VARCHAR(255)
-TEXT

-INTEGER
-BIGINT ===> price_cents
-FLOAT  --> rounds values 14.45
+we must have columns (which is our data that is categorized) columns are nouns and usually they are singular table names are usually plural all columns must have a type
+                 (0-255)
+first_name ---> varchar (text) (NOT NULL) (DEFAULT) price_cent --->  INTEGER
-BOOLEAN
+BOOLEAN    ---> TRUE and FALSE
-(ARRAY AND JSON)

-Relationship Types

-One to One relationship

-One record from table A is related to ONE record in Table B
+(SERIAL)

+-------------- Relationships ---------------

+One to many relationship ( one user has many urls) Many to one relationship (one url has one user) bridge tables for a many to many relationship
+(when we have clinics and patients and a patient visits a clinic we want to record this without data duplication so we made a bridge table called it admissions and put the hospital_id and client_id into it)
-One To Many to relationship
+One to one relationship

-One record from Table A is realted to ONE or MORE record in the second table

-THe many to Many relationship!!!!

-One or more records from Table A is related to One or more recorsd in Table B

-To fix a a many-to-many relationship we add a "bridge-table" which connect the 2 tables toghether and makes the following relationship

-TABLE A                  BRIDGE TABLE                   TABLE B
-       < ONE TO MANY ==>               <== MANY TO ONE >